 Baba says, ‘there isn’t a greater self-respect than what you have in this confluence age’.

 I can only respect the self when I know the self.
 If I have no awareness or the wrong awareness of who I am, then I cannot respect myself.
-For half a cycle, I was lost and wandering, I was living like an orphan because I had forgotten who I am and Whom I belonged to.
+For half a cycle, I was lost and wandering, living like an orphan because I had forgotten who I am and Whom I belonged to.
 Then Baba came and reminded me of my identity and gave me my sense of belonging- He reminded me that I am a pure, peaceful soul and that I am His child.
 In that moment, I went from being an orphan fending for myself to a child with rights.
 ‘Do you have this intoxication of who you are, of the self?’, asks Baba.

 This is the confluence age – so the old world still exists around me even as the new world is being established.
 Ravan is still alive and well and in fact, works overtime, especially now that God’s here, to keep souls in the old world.
-So he continues to, as he has for half a cycle, to inject thoughts into my mind that try to define me by my mistakes, by what I couldn’t get done, by my past, by the failures, etc. Sometimes, he tries to define me by my accomplishments, the bank balance, the appearance, the job titles etc. When I am stable in the consciousness of being a soul, I realize that none of those things are who I am.
+So he continues, as he has for half a cycle, to inject thoughts into my mind that try to define me by my mistakes, by what I couldn’t get done, by my past, by the failures, etc. Sometimes, he tries to define me by my accomplishments, the bank balance, the appearance, the job titles etc. When I am stable in the consciousness of being a soul, I realize that none of those things are who I am.
 A mistake or a failure is an event, it is not a person.
 An accomplishment is something I did, it is not who I am.
 A bank balance or a role are what I have, not who I am.
 Not just that but these things by their very nature come and go, they change all the time.
 To identify with them is to continue to live like I did for half a cycle, in a roller coaster- up one day and down the other.

 I am not what I do or what I have, I am not what others say I am, I am only what God says I am– a pure peaceful soul, His child.